MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Viewing-the-Definition-of-a-Function-or-Object-by-Using-Go-To-Definition.md

 ---
 title: Viewing Functions and Objects Definition
-description: View the definition of a function or object by selecting the items in the C/AL Editor and then choosing Go To Definition in Microsoft Dynamics NAV. ms.custom: na ms.date: 10/20/2017 ms.reviewer: na
+description: View the definition of a function or object in multiple ways by selecting the item and then choosing Go To Definition in the C/AL Editor. ms.custom: na ms.date: 10/20/2017 ms.reviewer: na